VITA

 Between Jan.
 2020 and Dec.
-2025, Jascha Bareis works as scientific staff at the Institute for Technology Assessment and Systems Analysis (ITAS) in Karlsruhe, research group "Digital technologies and societal change" (DigIT).
-Here he completed his PhD with the thesis National Tech Rhetoric in a Global AI Race.
-Smart Futures, Public Goods and Fierce Geopolitics and worked in the following projects:
+2025, I worked as scientific staff at the Institute for Technology Assessment and Systems Analysis (ITAS) in Karlsruhe, research group "Digital technologies and societal change" (DigIT).
+Here I completed my PhD and worked on the following projects:

 Professional Education